Gut Health and Weight Loss: The Role of the Microbiome

 Factors That Disrupt Gut Balance

-These disruptions often coincide with bloating, irregular digestion, and weight resistance.
+These disruptions often coincide with symptoms including bloating, irregular bowel patterns, food intolerances, and unexplained weight resistance that frustrates conventional diet efforts.

 A Clinical Approach to Gut Health